SuNnY54569/SuNnY54569/README.md

 ---

-I’m an enthusiastic undergraduate studying Games and Interactive Media at Bangkok University’s School of Information Technology and Innovation.
+I’m a graduate in **Games and Interactive Media** from Bangkok University’s School of Information Technology and Innovation.
 Skilled in Unity development (2D, 3D, VR), I’m passionate about designing and completing engaging games.
 With strong technical skills and soft skills in critical thinking, teamwork, and communication, I’m eager to grow in the gaming industry and contribute as a valuable team member.

 - 🌍 Based in Bangkok, Thailand
 - 🖥️ Explore my [Portfolio](https://github.com/SuNnY54569/Portfolio)